 Please read this detailed information about our grant application process before contacting us.

 Process and Timeline: We encourage interested applicants to speak with Sacred Sites Staff before submitting an application.
-As we continue to work mostly remotely, email is the best way to reach us.
-Our email addresses are linked on the left-hand side the page.
-You can leave a voicemail message for Colleen Heemeyer at 212-995-5260, x.
-305.
+As we continue to work a hybrid schedule, email is the best way to reach us.
+Our email addresses are linked on the left-hand side the page, or you can call program staff at 212-995-5260.

 Projects are ineligible if a contract or work agreement has been signed, or if the project has been started, prior to the application deadline.
 Sites are eligible to reapply for construction-cost grants every three years, but there is no moratorium on grants for planning costs.
 Please contact us for more information.